On the composable security of weak coin flipping

 \subsection{Global security}

 What is the sufficient condition for Inequality~\eqref{eq:cond-ubwcf} to hold?
 More broadly speaking, what is the safe way to compose WCF protocols?
-Despite negative results discussed in Section~\ref{sec:neg} on the possibility of abstracting WCF as a black-box abstraction, there are still certain ways of composition, satisfying Inequality~\eqref{eq:cond-ubwcf}.
+Despite negative results discussed in \Cref{sec:neg} on the possibility of abstracting WCF as a resource, there are still certain secure ways of composition, e.g., those satisfying Inequality~\eqref{eq:cond-ubwcf}.
 To explore this, we generalize Inequality~\eqref{eq:cond-ubwcf}, introduce the concept of global secrecy and specify the sufficient condition for it.

 \begin{definition}[Global security of WCF in a larger system] Let $\pi$ be a $\mathrm{WCF}(z,\epsilon)$ protocol and $\eta$ be a protocol that only outputs classical messages $K_A,K_A',K_B,K_B' \in \mathbb{N}$ at its outer interface, where $K_A,K_B$ are output before $C_A,C_B$ and $K_A',K_B'$ are output after $C_A,C_B$.
-For a new protocol $\xi = (\xi_A, \xi_B)$ with $\xi_A = \pi_A \| \eta_A, \xi_B = \pi_B \| \eta_B$ (denoted by $\xi = \pi \| \eta$), the WCF protocol $\pi$ is said to be globally secure in $\xi$ if: \begin{enumerate} \item For any box $\alpha$ compatible with the inner interface of $\xi_A$: $\forall k \in \mathbb{N}, \Pr[ c_A=1 | K_A =k ] \le z+\epsilon$, \item For any box $\beta$ compatible with the inner interface of $\xi_B$: $\forall k \in \mathbb{N}, \Pr[ c_B=0 | K_B =k ] \le 1- z +\epsilon$. \end{enumerate} \end{definition}
+For a new protocol $\xi = (\xi_A, \xi_B)$ with $\xi_A = \pi_A \| \eta_A, \xi_B = \pi_B \| \eta_B$ (denoted by $\xi = \pi \| \eta$), the WCF protocol $\pi$ is said to be globally secure in $\xi$ if: \begin{enumerate} \item For any box $\alpha$ compatible with the inner interface of $\xi_A$: $\forall k \in \mathbb{N}, \Pr[ C_A=1 | K_A =k ] \le z+\epsilon$, \item For any box $\beta$ compatible with the inner interface of $\xi_B$: $\forall k \in \mathbb{N}, \Pr[ C_B=0 | K_B =k ] \le 1- z +\epsilon$. \end{enumerate} \end{definition}